Philippine Mission of the Russian Orthodox Church outside Russia: Rededication

 A small group of Orthodox pilgrims made their way from the city of Leyte to the town of Guian.
 Included in the group were the 10 newly baptized Christians from the ROCOR parish of St. Nikolai Velimirovich in Palo together with Fr.
 Sava Salinas, a priest of the Antiochian Archdiocese in Leyte, Fr.
 Philip Balingit, administrator of the ROCOR parishes in the Philippines, Fr.
 Dn.
 Silouan Thompson, a young journalist and TV presenter, the head of the local tourist association, and Fr.
 Seraphim who was blessed to be the celebrant of the liturgy.

 They arrived in Guian on Saturday evening.
 Early Sunday morning at 05:45, they made their way to the docks and took a small boat across the water to the island of Tubabao.
 From the landing on Tubabao, it is a short walk of about 1.6 kilometers.
 They walked down the same road that was used by the Russian refugees during their stay, passing the bamboo huts of the islanders on their way.
 Finally they turned off the road and walked into the bush until they came to the new chapel (the fourth ROCOR mission in the Philippines).
 The Divine Liturgy was served.

+2020s

+In 2026, the Dean of Mission is Hieromonk Felipe.